 Stuck on Excel 2007?
 Not all hope is lost…

-First off, you can get a trial version of Excel 2010 by clicking here.
+First off, you can get a trial version of Excel 2010 by clicking [link removed due to 404] here.
 If you are just in an evaluation phase right now, that likely will help you quite a bit.

 The next thing to remember is that your entire organization does NOT need to upgrade to 2010.
 Only the PowerPivot authors need to have 2010, and then they can publish their work to SharePoint 2010 (and servers are often upgraded long before desktops).
 So this *might* help.

 (Also keep in mind that your entire org does NOT have to adopt SharePoint, either.
 A single “departmental server” running on a reasonably capable desktop computer can do the job quite nicely).